WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-You can specify a number of visibility settings for your posts …
+You can specify a number of post visibility settings …

 - Public – This makes your post visible to all site visitors after publishing the post.

-- Password protected – Making a post Password protected makes your post accessible only to users with the correct password.
+- Password protected – Password-protecting a post makes your post only available to users with the correct password.

-- Private – a Private post is only visible to you (if you’re the site administrator) and/or logged-in users who have been assigned editor or administrative privileges.
+- Private – a Private post is only visible to you (if you’re the site administrator) and/or users with editor or administrative permissions.
 You must be logged in to view a private post.

-Additional settings in the Publish section allow you to change publishing dates (even schedule a post to be published at a later date), copy your post to a new draft, or delete your post by moving it to the trash.
+Additional publish settings allow you to change publishing dates (even schedule a post to be published at a later date), copy your post to a new draft, or delete your post by moving it to the trash.

-Note: If your post has not been published yet, then either …
+Note: If your post has yet been published, then either …

-A Save Draft button will display in the Publish area if your post status is set to Draft …
+A Save Draft button will display in the Publish box if your post status is set to Draft …

 Or Save as Pending, if your post status is set to Pending Review …

-Click the button to save your posts without publishing.
+Click the button to save your post manually without publishing.

 Click the Publish button to make the post live …

-You can also edit the publishing time of your posts by clicking the Edit link above the “Publish” button and specifying the date and time when you would like the post to be published …
+You can also edit the publishing time of your posts by clicking the Edit link next to the “Publish immediately” section and specifying the date and time when you would like the post to be published …

-To learn how to schedule WP posts and pages, see this tutorial:
+To learn how to schedule posts in WordPress, see this tutorial:

-Many WordPress Themes allow you to customize your post’s presentation using Post Formats …
+Many WordPress Themes let you customize your post’s presentation using Post Formats …

 To learn more about using WordPress post formats, go here:

-Post categories help you classify your blog posts into topics and keep content organized for your site visitors …
+Post categories help you classify your blog posts into topics and keep content organized for site visitors …

-If you organize posts by categories, visitors can then browse specific categories to view all posts belonging to that topic.
+If you organise posts into categories, visitors can then browse specific categories to view all posts published under that particular category.

-You can add new categories when you create a new post by clicking the + Add New Category link in this module …
+To add new categories when you create a new post, click the + Add New Category link in this module …

-To manage your post categories, select Posts > Categories from the administration menu …
+To manage your post categories, select Posts > Categories from your admin menu …

 To learn more about using WordPress post categories, go here:

 Note: The way tags display on your site is controlled by your theme.
-Depending on your active WordPress theme, tags may or may not display in your post …
+Depending on the active WordPress theme you are using, tags may or may not show up in your post …

-Or they may display differently … even in different areas of your page, again, depending on which theme you are using …
+Or they may display differently … even in different areas of your page, again, depending on the theme you have installed …

-To add new tags to your blog posts, type in comma-separated tags into the Tags feature and click the Add button …
+To add new tags to your blog posts, type in comma-separated keywords into the Tags area and click the Add button …

 To learn how to use WordPress post tags, go here:

 Featured images are controlled by the active theme you have installed on your site.

-If your theme allows you to display Post Thumbnails, then the “Featured Image” module should be visible in the “Edit Post” screen …
+If your theme allows you to display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …

-If you can’t see the Featured Image section in your sidebar, check to see that this option has been selected in the Screen Options area (if the option is not there, then your theme may not support Featured Images) …
+If you can’t see the Featured Image section in your sidebar, check to see that the option has been selected in the Screen Options area (if it’s not there, then your theme may not support Featured Images) …

-To learn how to add post thumbnails to WordPress, go here:
+To learn how to add featured images to WordPress, go here:

-A number of settings in the Post admin panel are hidden by default, and will only display in your admin area if you select them the Screen Options area …
+Some features in the Post administration area are hidden by default, and will only display in your admin area if selected in the Screen Options area …

 (Additional Post options)

-Let’s review some of the functions that can be activated for posts in your Screen Options area.
+Let’s review some of the options that you can activate for posts in the Screen Options area.

-This module lets you add post “teasers” that will display in selected areas of your blog, such as the blog page, post categories page, post archives, and search results pages …
+The Excerpt module lets you add a brief “teaser” that will display in selected areas of your web site, such as your blog page, category page, archives page, and search results pages …

 Go here to learn more about using post excerpts in WordPress: